BUAnalytics/Swift/README.md

 ## Getting Started

-You can use the convenience method to quickly add a document to a collection which will be created if needed.
+You can use the convenience method to quickly add a document to a collection which will be created and uploaded automatically.

 ```swift
 BUCollectionManager.instance.append(collection: "Users", document: [